Zywave/booster/src/_areas/design-system/components/file-inputs.md

 1. **Button:** The shape that encloses the icon and action.
 When selected, the user's default file explorer will open.
 2. **Icon:** Gives more definition to the upload action.
 Can be used in place of the label due to lack of space or on mobile.
-3. **Action:** A single action associated with the File Input, such as 'Browse' or 'Upload content.'
+3. **Label:** A single action associated with the File Input, such as 'Browse' or 'Upload content.'
-4. **Input text:** Placeholder text will instruct users to select file(s) or drop file(s) into the dropzone for upload.
+4. **Input field:** The input field contains placeholder text that will instruct users to select file(s) or drop file(s) into the dropzone for upload.
 Once a file has been selected, the filename will appear.

-5. **Input field:** A clickable container that brings up the file explorer.
+   The entire component is clickable and, when selected, the user's default file explorer will open.

 For detailed documentation on our File Input anatomy, view the [design specs](https://xd.adobe.com/view/c3866087-1ec9-47ff-bfa1-2e98a0b23b04-96d5/).